Dartmoor School

-Dartmoor School is an independent school offering one-to-one personalized education at four campuses in the Puget Sound region (Bellevue, Issaquah, Seattle and Bothell).
+Dartmoor School is an independent school offering one-to-one education at four campuses in the Puget Sound region (Bellevue, Issaquah, Seattle and Bothell).
 Founded in 1990 by reading specialist Doris J. Bower, Dartmoor began as a reading intervention school.
 Mrs. Bower saw a need for alternative approaches to education.
-She started Dartmoor School to ensure success for all types of learners by developing the one-to-one model of instruction that Dartmoor continues to provide to this day.
+She started Dartmoor School to ensure success for all types of learners by developing a one-to-one model of instruction.

-Dartmoor's success in teaching reading fundamentals soon led to requests for a greater variety of academic subjects.
 Demand for credit courses and the desire to graduate from Dartmoor increased, prompting Dartmoor's accreditation and, ultimately, its transformation from a learning center into an independent school in the early 1990s.

-Dartmoor's ability to work effectively with a diverse population also attracted school districts needing to place students in an individualized educational setting.
-To facilitate these placements, Dartmoor became a Non-Public Agency (NPA) in the 1990s.

-Today, Dartmoor is still pervasively informed by its founding principles of student respect, commitment to diverse learners, and cultivation of its students' self-realization.
-Though student needs have encouraged Dartmoor's growth in unforeseen directions, the school has remained faithful to its founder's vision of a place where students, rather than abstractions, center the educational experience.

-Dartmoor is accredited by AdvancEd and approved by OSPI as a private school and Non-Public Agency.
-High School coursework is approved by the NCAA.
-Dartmoor is an affiliate member of NAIS.
-Dartmoor's campuses are open year-round and offer open enrollment and flexible scheduling.